fybrik/vanity-imports/README.md

 # vanity-imports

-Go vanity import for the packages in the organization
+This repository contains the configuration of go vanity URL imports for the packages in the organization.
+The vanity URL imports generation is done using [vangen](https://github.com/leighmcculloch/vangen) tool.

+To add new paths please edit vangen.json file.

+## Usage:

+make generate